yekaizhou/duet/README.md

 ---
 ### Introduction

-In clinical applications and population studies, an ideal structural variation (SV) identifier will detect their positions and characterize corresponding genotypes in high precision, conditioned on limited sequencing resources per sample.
-Available SV callers can recognize SV spots sensitively from low-depth long-reads, but the subsequent genotype characterization remains poorly developed.
+In clinical applications and population studies, an ideal structural variation (SV) identifier will detect SV positions and characterize corresponding haplotypes in high precision, relying on limited sequencing resources per sample.
+Available SV callers can recognize SV spots sensitively from low-depth long-reads, but the subsequent haplotype characterization remains underdeveloped.
 Here we present Duet, a tool for phased SV detection from low-depth long-reads.
-Employing single-nucleotide polymorphisms (SNPs) information, Duet integrates SV genotyping and phasing logistics into a unified, comprehensive while interpretable framework, to achieve fast and accurate SV calling, genotyping, and phasing in one command.
-Benchmarks on long-read sequencing datasets from three samples demonstrate the above uniqueness and superiority of Duet.
+Duet abstracts signatures from both small and large variants into a unified, comprehensive while interpretable SV haplotype characterization framework, to achieve fast and accurate SV calling, genotyping, and phasing in one command.
+Benchmarks on long-read sequencing datasets from three samples demonstrate the above uniqueness and superiority.

 ---
 ### Graphical Abstract